xpavlic4/book-extracts/sports/golf/Fred Shoemaker - Extraordinary Golf.md

 ## Club throwing experiment
 Experiment where you should swing the club without a ball on the ground and try to release it towards the target.
-Back-swing to downswing ration is 3 to 1 (normal) vs 2:1 (in throwing), i.e. many people try to slow down before impact understanding is the lowest step in learning
+Back-swing to downswing ratio is 3 to 1 (normal) vs 2:1 (in throwing), i.e. many people try to slow down before impact understanding is the lowest step in learning

 ## Coaching